microsoft/FluidFramework/packages/dds/sequence/README.md

     // positions: 012345678
 ```

-Remove operations take a start and an end position.
-The start position is similar to the insert's position, in that is
+Remove operations take a start and an end position, referred to as a *range*.
+The start position is inclusive and can be
-can be any position in the sequence and is inclusive.
-However, unlike insert the start position cannot be the length of
+any position in the sequence from 0 to its `length - 1`.
+The start position cannot be the length of the sequence like it
-the sequence, as nothing exists there yet.
-The end position is exclusive and must be greater than the start, so it can
+can in insert, because there is nothing at that position.
+The end position is exclusive and must be greater than the
-be any value from 1 to the length of the sequence.
+start, so it can be any value from 1 to *n* (where *n* is the length of the sequence).

 ```typescript
     //   content: hi world!